Collaborative Research and Single IRB Review

 - Training Requirements for External Personnel When the HS IRBs Serve as IRB of Record

-- Letters of Support for External Sites
+- Letters of Cooperation for Non-UW Institutions/Organizations

 - International Research Guidance